 Mobile Friendlier – Responsive Design

 The mobile friendliest technique is responsive design and programming.
-Responsive design uses media queries to specify what fonts, colors, images and even layout to use based on screen widths.
-Responsive design can be as simple as increasing the font sizes a few pixels for mobile devices or as complex as switching a two column layout to a single column and displaying different images.
+Responsive design uses media queries to specify what fonts, colors, images, and even layouts to use based on screen widths.
+Responsive design can be as simple as increasing the font sizes to a few pixels for mobile devices or as complex as switching a two-column layout to a single column and displaying different images.

 Because media queries are written as part of style sheets, responsive design does not work in all email browsers.
 Older versions of Android devices, in particular, do not support media queries.